 TIP: Avoid bleach-based products, even for removing stains.
 Not only can this fade the colors but destroy the fabric, making it lose its softness.

 Before you start laundry chores, these are 15 things you should never put in your washing machine.
 Plus, if you want to speed up laundry day, these laundry hacks will make your life easier and the 7 reasons you should use vinegar in your washing machine.
-Also, did you know that this is the cheapest time to do your laundry?
+Also, here’s why fabric softener is bad news for you and your washing machine and did you know that this is the cheapest time to do your laundry?